Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Proposed Approach: Sortformer

-The loss values for the individual sigmoid output $p_{k, t}$ in the aforementioned model, represented by $f_{\Theta}\left(\mathbf{X}\right)$, are calculated using the Binary Cross-Entropy (BCE) function.
-BCE loss is commonly used for binary classification tasks and overlap-aware speaker diarization systems.
-Overlapping speech activity is a typical example for using BCE loss, as the speaker activity of $K$ speakers is assumed to be independent.
+\paragraph{Binary Cross-Entropy}~The loss values for the individual sigmoid output $p_{k, t}$ in the aforementioned model, represented by $f_{\Theta}\left(\mathbf{X}\right)$, are calculated using the binary cross-entropy (BCE) function.

-BCE loss measures the difference between the true labels and the predicted probabilities.
 Let $p_{k, t}$ represent the class presence posterior probability in Eq.~(\ref{eq:speaker_prob_p}), where $p_{k, t} \in [0,1]$.
 To simplify the notation, we drop $k$ and $t$.
 The BCE loss for a single example is defined as: